All Products

 Optimizations made by AliSQL on the stability of the MGR mode

-The stability of MGR is greatly improved when single leader mode is used.
+The single leader mode improves the stability of the MGR mode.
 However, stability issues still exist in some scenarios.
-When a secondary node has a high latency, a large number of transactions cannot be applied in a timely manner.
-As a result, a large amount of authentication information is accumulated and the following issues may occur:
+When a high latency occurs on a secondary node, a large number of transactions cannot be applied at the earliest opportunity.
+As a result, a large amount of authentication information is accumulated, which affects the system stability.

 • A large amount of memory is occupied, and an out-of-memory (OOM) error may occur.

-• The overheads for deleting the accumulated authentication information are high, which affects the stability of the cluster.
+• The overheads for deleting the accumulated authentication information are high, which affects the cluster performance.

 The following list describes how AliSQL optimizes the deletion of the accumulated authentication information on the primary and secondary nodes:

-• Secondary node: Authentication information must be retained only when the group_replication_consistency parameter is set to EVENTUAL.
+• Secondary node Authentication information must be retained only when the group_replication_consistency parameter is set to EVENTUAL.
 If the group_replication_consistency parameter is set to EVENTUAL, a secondary node immediately provides external services after the secondary node is elected as the primary node without the need to wait until the relay log is played back.
-This may cause data operation conflicts.
-This setting is not commonly used.
-If the group_replication_consistency parameter is not allowed to be set to EVENTUAL, the amount of authentication information retained on the secondary node is reduced.
+This may cause data conflicts.
+This setting is not commonly used in the production environment.
+If this setting is disabled, the amount of authentication information retained on the secondary node is significantly reduced.
 This reduces the memory consumption of the secondary node and improves the stability of the cluster.